kota65535/alternator/README.md

 ## Getting Started

 1. Create a schema file.
-Here we create a schema file named `schema.sql` with the following content.
+As an example here, we create `schema.sql` with the following content.

 ```sql
 CREATE DATABASE example;